legalesign/LegalesignCsharpSDK/README.md

 Start by creating a trial account at https://access.legalesign.com/?q=signUp.
 Upon account activation, select the API dev option.

-Get an API key by emailing support@legalesign with background on your use-case and skills.
+Get an API key by emailing support@legalesign.com with background on your use-case and skills.
 You will need to show experience in API dev.

 You will start in sandbox mode and limited to 5 signers.
 Add your test signers on https://app1.legalesign.com/acc/settings/#api.
-You will also find your API username and secret at the same location.
+You will also find your API username and secret there.

 The format for your API key (referred to as YOUR_API_KEY in the documentation) is: 'ApiKey username:secret'.
 Contact support to move to production mode when you are ready.